AndrewSmart/wxWidgetsTemplateNuGet/README.txt

   appropriate:
   * _WINDOWS, __WXMSW__, WXUSINGDLL, __WXDEBUG__, WIN32, __WXUNIVERSAL__,
     wxTOOLKIT_PREFIX=mswuniv
+  * _CRT_SECURE_NO_WARNINGS is defined.
+Given the cross-platform nature of a project using wxWidgets, it usually wouldn't be useful to convert many standard C functions to MSVC specific ones (e.g. strcpy to strcpy_s), as then the code wouldn't be so cross-platform.
 * Adds the wxWidgets include folder to the compiler search paths.
 * Adds the wxWidgets library folder to the compiler search paths.
 * Links against all appropriate wxWidgets libraries.